-The following information outlines the process undertaken and the resources developed in the Faculty of the Professions for curriculum renewal in the target program, the Bachelor of Commerce.
-The approach is a blueprint for ongoing curriculum renewal in other programs within the Faculty.
+The following information outlines the process undertaken and the resources developed in the Faculty of Engineering, Computer and Mathematical Sciences for curriculum renewal in the target program, the Bachelor of Engineering (Hons) (Electrical and Electronic).
+The approach is still being developed and so the documents provided here are in draft form.

 Overview of the Faculty Project